nodejs/wiki-archive/Breaking-changes-between-Node-7-and-8.md

 When editing this page please be as detailed as possible.

-For older breaking changes, please see our [v5 to v6](https://github.com/nodejs/node/wiki/Breaking-changes-between-v5-and-v6) page.
+For older breaking changes, please see our [Node 6 to 7](https://github.com/nodejs/node/wiki/Breaking-changes-between-v6-and-v7) page.

 _183 commits were tagged `semver-major`._